Compare / Roundup

 Are paid apps like Finelo worth it?

 Finelo’s lessons are well made and available in 10 languages, so it can be worth it if you like short daily mobile lessons and don’t mind a subscription.
 The main caution is billing: its intro plans auto-renew to about $39.99/month.
-If a free course covers your needs, TradeWize gives you a full beginner curriculum at no cost.
+If a free course covers your needs, TradeWize gives you the full investing curriculum at no cost.

 4. Q04